yhtang/FunFact/README.rst

 we expect that a proper functional factorization of a tensor can yield representations that are more compact than what is possible withtin the existing linear framework.
-However, there is (obviously) no free lunch. the challenges to obtain the functional factorization of a tensor is two fold and involves - Finding the most appropriate **functional form** given a specific piece of data, - Finding the **component tensors** given the functional form for a specific data.
+However, there is (obviously) no free lunch.
+The challenges to obtain the functional factorization of a tensor are two fold and involves - Finding the most appropriate **functional form** given a specific piece of data, - Finding the **component tensors** given the functional form for a specific data.